Yasu3D/saturn.yasu3d.art/documentation/saturn-data/guides/writing_charts.md

 `ExportWatermark` allows you to choose a custom watermark to place at the top of a SAT format file.
 For most use cases it's recommended to use the default value.

+> [!NOTE]
-> ⚠️ The MER format version does not have an export watermark!
+> The MER format version does not have an export watermark!

 ### ConvertFakeNotes
 `ConvertFakeNotes` will convert any Note with `JudgementType.Fake` according to the chosen option.